IBMTechSales/klp-workshop-labs/4311-TX-Liberty-Enterprise-Deployment-VMs/README.md

 2. Start the Liberty servers from the Admin Center

     a.
-To start the collective member from the Liberty Admin Center **Explorer** page, click the **SERVERS** icon to go to its details page.

-    ![A picture containing text, font, number, line Description automatically generated](./images/media/image27.png)

-    b.
 In the server details page, click the dropdown menu icon of **`appServer1`** and select **`Start`** to start the server.

     ![Graphical user interface, application Description automatically